barumau/pandunia/engli/pandunia-engli.md

 slowakia : Slovakia
 slowenia : Slovenia
 so : so (like this, like that)
+soci : social
 socia : society (social system)
-social : social
-socialiste : socialist
+sociste : socialist
-socialistia : socialism
+socistia : socialism
 sofa : sofa (couch)
 sofi : wise
 sofia : wisdom